andrepearce/simple-nfs-server/README.md

 ## Provisioning

-The playbook by default will provision the NFS server on the localhost.
+The playbook by default will provision the NFS server on the host configured in [inventory.yaml](./inventory.yaml).
+You should edit the [inventory.yaml](./inventory.yaml) file to point to your relevant host.
 The below steps are an example of how you can use this playbook to provision the NFS server:

 1. `cd` to the root directory of this repository.
+2. Edit [inventory.yaml](./inventory.yaml) with your approriate host details.
-2. Edit `roles/nfs-exports/vars/main.yaml` to export the directories you require.
+3. Edit `roles/nfs-exports/vars/main.yaml` to export the directories you require.
-3. Execute `./provision.yaml -K`.
+4. Execute `./provision.yaml -K`.
-4. Enter your sudo password.
+5. Enter your sudo password.

 ## Additional Resources